damani15/crustydb-labs-cs347-fall24/src/minigrep/README.md

 ## Testing Minigrep

-We will use the following two commands to test the correctness of your minigrep project
+We will use the following two commands, which will be run under `minigrep/` folder, to test the correctness of your minigrep project.
+For students who use Windows, the instructions for setting the environment variable can be found [here](https://doc.rust-lang.org/book/ch12-05-working-with-environment-variables.html) (search `Powershell` in the doc to find the relevant instructions).

 ```
 cargo run -- to ./src/poem.txt